 Off The Tracks

 If you are DIYer, slightly loosen the bolts securing the misaligned track(s) to the frame.
-Use a rubber mallet to bump tracks back into alignment.
+Use a rubber mallet to bump the tracks back into alignment.
 Secure bolts.

-Loud Thud During Opening and/or Closing
+Loud Thud When Opening and/or Closing

 Additionally, your garage door is likely fitted with lifting cables.
-A loud thud is commonly caused by a broken spring(s) and/or broken lifting cable(s).
+A loud thud is commonly caused by (a) broken spring(s) and/or broken lifting cable(s).

 Call a technician immediately.
 Garage door springs are not to be taken lightly and have the potential to cause severe injury to you and those in close proximity.